coverclock/com-diag-diminuto/README.md

 internettooltests uses the Diminuto IPC feature in just about every way
 possible: IPv4 or IPv6, and TCP or UDP or even ICMP.
 For best results, enable DEBUG logging in the environment before running. internettool must be run as root to use the ICMP capability.
+The ICMP options of internettool require the tool be run with root privileges; the internettooltests functional test script will test the ICMP options automatically when the script is run as root.

 <https://github.com/coverclock/com-diag-diminuto/blob/master/Diminuto/bin/internettool.c>
 <https://github.com/coverclock/com-diag-diminuto/blob/master/Diminuto/fun/internettooltests.sh>